-So, Facebook has made some big changes in their mobile app.
+So, Facebook has made some big changes in its mobile app.
 Earlier, user can reply to their message from the Facebook app itself, but now you need to download an additional app called Messenger, to send and receive Facebook messages.

 And like most Facebook updates, people don’t like this one either.
 Why download an extra app, when you can do the same thing, from the existing one.
 The Messenger app is going to eat your phone resources and has some very bad privacy policies.

 There are few workarounds on the internet, to disable the Messenger app.
-Like installing the older version of Facebook app or canceling the download in half way.
-But they don’t work well in long run.
+Like installing the older version of the Facebook app or canceling the download in half way.
+But they don’t work well in the long run.

-But thankfully, a Redditor FreemanAMG, has come up with smart workaround to disable Facebook Messenger.
+But thankfully, a Redditor FreemanAMG has come up with smart workaround to disable Facebook Messenger.
 Though, this only works on Android and requires ROOT.

 Send Facebook Messages Without Messenger